nedmv/aoc/README.md

 # Solved puzzles
 - YEAR 2020: days 1-15
 - YEAR 2021: days 1-18, 20-21
-- YEAR 2022: in progress
+- YEAR 2022: days 1-25 (partially unoptimized)

 # Usage
 This repository intentionally does not contain puzzle inputs (they vary for each user), so at first you need to acquire them.